“I’m sorry you were offended”…”I’m sorry you feel that way.” What’s wrong with these two apologies?

 Crisis communication experts advocate saying sorry to victims of corporate crises and accidents.
 Despite what many lawyers think, these experts know that saying sorry doesn’t create any legal liability.
 Corporate spokespersons can express their regrets and show sympathy to the families of the dead and injured without dumping their organization deep into litigation.

-They realize that many victims are more infuriated by corporate indifference and lack of sympathy than by a quick acknowledgment of regret and a statement of intention to prevent the problem from occurring again.
+They realize that victims are more infuriated by a lack of communication, indifference and lack of sympathy than by a statement of facts, a quick acknowledgment of regret and a statement of intention to prevent the problem from occurring again.